 Eating is a psychological behavior.
 We can focus on carbs, protein, meal timing, and the many other factors regarding what and when you eat.
 But let’s consider the why.
 What hidden influences are driving you to consume too much or too little?
-And how can you hack these influences to use them to your nutritional advantage?
+And how can you hack these to use them to your advantage?

 HACK #1: PLATING